SAP-samples/teched2022-XP281/exercises/ex2/README.md

 ## Automation Pilot: Remedition actions

+Within this use case we will onboard SAP Automation Pilot to automated possible remediation action in case of a specific alert related to HANA Cloud gets detected by the Alert Notification service.

+**How?**

+There will be two possible automated actions initiated by the Automation Pilot.
+Both of them are based on features to execute SQL Commands and Create Custom Notifications with SAP Automation Pilot and SAP Alert Notification Service (for further reference please find out [this tutorial prepared by Dan van Leeuwen](https://developers.sap.com/tutorials/hana-cloud-alerts-custom.html).

 Then the Automation Pilot is to get further details from the HANA Cloud by execute SQL Commandsand (by `QueryDB`)  and provide further detaiils back to the Alert Notification service.